Our Health Guarantees:

 Nayda's Health Guarantee is as follows:

-Once the puppy has been placed into its new home with its new family, if there is found to be a life threatening congenital defect by a Licenced Veterinarian within one year of age, the puppy owner must notify me with their Licenced Veterinarians Report Stating such defect with the return of said puppy for a puppy replacement.
+Once the puppy has been placed into its new home with its new family, if there is found to be a life threatening *Congenital defect by a Licenced Veterinarian within one year of age, the puppy owner must notify me with their Licenced Veterinarians Report Stating such defect with the return of said puppy for a puppy replacement.
+This puppy replacement will be of equal or less value of the original puppy.
+If the replacent puppy that the buyer selects is of more value, the buyer will pay the balance of the funds that differ from the original puppy.

-The Breeder (Nayda Bodnar) is not responsible for paying any vet bills or shipping costs for returning said puppy for this puppy replacement.
-If the breeder elects to not give a puppy replacement for the ailing puppy, then the breeder (Nayda) will refund full purchase price minus any fees uncured in lieu of a puppy replacement, but this is up to the discretion of the Breeder (Nayda).
+The Breeder (Nayda Bodnar aka Karen) is not responsible for paying any vet bills or shipping costs for returning ill puppy for this puppy replacement.
+If the breeder elects to not give a puppy replacement for the ailing puppy, then the breeder (Nayda) will refund full purchase price minus any fees uncured in lieu of a puppy replacement, but this is up to the discretion of the Breeder (Nayda aka Karen).
 The ill puppy is to be returned to the breeder for this puppy replacement to be considered.
 It is up to the Breeder to make the decisions on future care of the ill puppy once the ill puppy is back in the care of the breeder.

 (This may all sound complicated, but it isn't as complicated as it sounds).